oddbird/sliiides/content/cq/smashingde.md

   background: white
   caption: |
     Containers can be nested

+- img: cqs/smashde/what.jpg
+  alt: >
+    What about container queries?
+  caption: |
+    (Original slide by Christine Vallaure)

 - img: cqs/selector-queries.jpg
   alt: |
     Github page for an Initial demo commit